-Tradesy is another womenswear-only eBay alternative offering a wide range of clothing items from luxury brands, both in new-with-tag and lightly-used condition.
+Tradesy is another womenswear-only eBay alternative offering a wide range of clothing items from luxury brands, both in new-old-stock and lightly-used condition.
 A sample search – for Balenciaga – brought up products ranging in price from mere tens through to thousands of dollars, with most typically in the mid hundreds.
 However, many were also significantly discounted from their original price.

 Whereas many online luxury consignment stores do their veracity checking before products are shipped to customers, Tradesy keeps no inventory and instead the seller ships directly to buyers in the same way as they would do on eBay.
 This means that Tradesy’s “authenticity experts” will intervene only if a product is returned.
 The result being that, unless you already have some suspicion that the item you’ve purchased might be fake, you’ll likely never find out.

 Nonetheless, the company reassures shoppers that it uses “advanced technology to automatically detect and remove any replica items” from the site.
 Let’s hope so.